-It’s January!
-And it’s that time of year when many of us decide it’s time to get off the sofa, put down the Quality Street – and GET FIT!
+It’s that time of year when many of us decide it’s time to get off the sofa, put down the Quality Street – and GET FIT!
 But joining the gym isn’t the only option these days.

 The rise of online trainers has completely changed the fitness landscape making exercise easier to access for everyone.
 (As long as you have an internet connection.)

 You can literally exercise anywhere, anytime, anyplace – and you have an infinite choice of workouts and fitness programmes to suit your lifestyle and needs.

 Gym or online trainer?
 Which one is right for you?

 Increasingly, gyms and health clubs are having to compete with online trainers – and I have to say, I can see why.
 Gyms aren’t as appealing as they used to be – and that’s why many gyms are struggling with memberships.
 One of the main reasons for this decline is the inflexibility of the opening hours.

 Many of us work long hours and shifts and can’t always get to the gym when it’s open.
 Add to that the fact that we all have different tastes and needs when it comes to exercise.
 And gyms don’t always offer much in the way of variety.

 I prefer yoga and weights, but I often find that when I’m free to train, those classes aren’t available at my local gym.
 I end up doing a ‘legs, bums and tums’ class that I’m not really a fan of, and then my motivation to return to the gym fizzles out!